chinchalinchin/being-and-death/02_towards_an_ontology_of_death.md

+Upon introduction of the Other in the world of a Being, to what extent does an ontology of life emerge via necessity?
+Is Otherness, in and of itself, enough to conceptualize Life?

-In the absence of the _Other_, the infant would die, its pure desire unable to reflect on how to overcome itself.
+**Claim**: In the absence of the _Other_, the infant would die.

+Without another present to feed it, the infant would die, its pure desire unable to reflect on how to overcome itself.
 The infant would perceive only raw desire and a unreactive world.
 In this state, even if the infant were brought into existence next to bottle filled with milk, it would still lack the ability to comprehend (<sup><sub>as opposed to _apprehend_</sub></sup>) what that bottle represents; it has not been _shown_ its meaning.

 At this point in the thought experiment of the isolated human, we lack the conditions for consciousness.
 Consciousness cannot arise and come to know the world as something with which it can interact if the world does not in the first place rise to meet its presence.
 In that case, the Being that would be consciousness merely dies, existing as only a brief moment of unfilled desire, a flash of Being in the eternity of Nothing.